andela-sjames/bookstack/README.md

 # Bookstack

-A simple PWA to demonstrate a CRUD operation for creating book using React Hooks &amp; Context.
+A simple PWA to demonstrate a CRUD operation for creating books using React Hooks &amp; Context.

 Run the command below to start application locally.